SirHawkinson/SoundSampler/README.md

+The project was moved to another repository: https://github.com/SirHawkinson/WASAPI-Arduino

 Thank you for using my software!
 If you like my program, please consider a small donation to my PayPal: polishsirhawk@gmail.com.

 This file contains basic control for the program, including handling Arduino code.
 You require .NET Framework 4.7.2 to be able to use my program